-Since its release earlier this year, Call of Duty: Warzone has captured the attention of over 60 million players, making it one of the most successful battle royale games to date.
+Since its release in 2020, Call of Duty: Warzone has captured the attention of over 85 million players, making it one of the most successful battle royale games to date.
 If you’ve played, you’ve probably learned that gaining a victory can be tough, especially if you’re struggling to find a weapon that suits you.
 Warzone is played way differently than Modern Warfare‘s conventional multiplayer suite; the goal is to have a diverse loadout that is ideal for all situations in attempts to help you survive against over 100 other players.

 For those close- to medium-range encounters, you might enjoy using the MP5.
 It’s one of the (if not the) best SMGs in the entire game, with high accuracy, damage, and mobility.
 You can increase its effectiveness by adding the Monolithic Suppressor and the 10mm Auto 30-Round Mags, which increase range and damage, respectively.
 It’s important to switch to this weapon when you know you’ll be coming into close proximity of an enemy.

 With that in mind, try to have an additional weapon for long-range shots since the MP5 is pretty much useless in those situations.
 It’s a great weapon to have in your back pocket, especially when you’re down to the last few teams.

 What’s fantastic about the Grau 5.56 is that it’s so versatile.
 You can effectively turn it into a close-range SMG or a long-range assault rifle, thanks to a plethora of attachments.
 Unlike a lot of weapons in the game, its iron sights are completely usable, which frees up one of your precious attachment slots.
 However you intend on using it, be sure to add a Monolithic Suppressor, along with anything else to enhance your playstyle.